3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

 - Time for this slide: 30
-- Idea/goal of this slide: TODO
+- Idea/goal of this slide: Same as the previous one.
 - What to say:
     - TODO
 - Notes:
-    - TODO
+    - All OP-TEE tests have passed.

 ---